Daniel Kelly (Wisconsin judge): 2023 Wisconsin Supreme Court election

-In early 2022, Justice Patience D. Roggensack announced that she would retire from her seat on the Wisconsin Supreme Court when her term ended in 2023.
-In September 2022, Kelly announced that he would run for her seat.
+In September 2022, Kelly announced that he would run for retiring justice Patience D. Roggensack's seat on the Wisconsin Supreme Court.
 He faced three opponents in the race, conservative Waukesha County Circuit Judge Jennifer Dorow and two liberal candidates, Milwaukee County Circuit Judge Janet Protasiewicz and Dane County Circuit Judge Everett Mitchell.
-Kelly came in second in the February 2023 primary, advancing to the general election against Protasiewicz, scheduled for April 4, 2023.
+Kelly came in second in the February 2023 primary, advancing to the general election against Protasiewicz, which took place on April 4, 2023.

-Leading up to the February primary election, Kelly received a substantial amount of financial support from influential political donors Richard and Elizabeth Uihlein who have previously supported far-right candidates and election denialism, with Fair Courts America, the Super Pac largely bankrolled by the Uihleins, having spent $1.8 million on ads supporting Kelly, and an additional $40,000 of political contributions made to Kelly's campaign by the Uihleins.
+Leading up to the February primary election, Kelly received financial support from influential political donors Richard and Elizabeth Uihlein, with Fair Courts America, the Super PAC largely bankrolled by the Uihleins, having spent $1.8 million on ads supporting Kelly, and an additional $40,000 of political contributions made to Kelly's campaign by the Uihleins.

-Despite having taken no public stance on the constitutionality of Wisconsin's existing 1849 law that bans abortion in all cases except for when abortion is performed to save the life of the mother, Kelly has also been endorsed by Wisconsin Right to Life, Wisconsin Family Action and Pro-Life Wisconsin, three anti-abortion groups.
+Despite having taken no public stance on the constitutionality of Wisconsin's existing 1849 law that bans abortion in all cases except for when abortion is performed to save the life of the mother, Kelly had also been endorsed by Wisconsin Right to Life, Wisconsin Family Action and Pro-Life Wisconsin, three anti-abortion groups.

+Ellen Brostrom, Milwaukee County circuit judge and Roggensack's daughter, opined an article in the Milwaukee Journal Sentinel criticizing Kelly's fitness to serve on the court and endorsing Janet Protasiewicz.

+Following his loss to Protasiewicz, Kelly refused to call Protasiewicz to formally concede the race.
+Instead, he called Protasiewicz "not ... a worthy opponent to which I can concede".
+Kelly added that he believed Protasiewicz was a "serial liar", her campaign was "dishonorable and despicable", and she had "demeaned the judiciary".
+The day after this speech, local political columnist Daniel Bice opined that there was "no bigger or sorer [election] loser" than Kelly.
+Bice added that Kelly's legacy in Wisconsin would now focus on his being "the first Republican to put two liberals on the state Supreme Court single-handedly."

 Personal life

-Kelly is married to Elisa Kelly, who he met during their time together as students at Carroll University.
+Kelly is a Christian.
+Kelly is married to Elisa Kelly, whom he met during their time together as students at Carroll University.
 They have five children and reside in North Prairie, Wisconsin.